hpc/charliecloud/doc/command-usage.rst

 ch-nudge
 ++++++++

-Delete, push, or list image data by HTTPS to repository.
+Delete or push image by HTTPS from or to repository.

 .. include:: ./ch-nudge_desc.rst